How We Manage Risk

 Group Health and Safety and Environmental Director

-- Dedicated restructured team operating across the Group to ensure compliance of appropriate Health and Safety standards.
+- Dedicated in-house team operating across the Group to ensure compliance of appropriate Health and Safety standards supported by external professional expertise.

 - Separate focus on Assurance visits to site and proactive management support to develop planning and processes.